 We are proud of the fact the BTC Power has chosen the Scoop® platform to mobilize and automate their field operations.
 Leveraging our advanced technology, we see tremendous potential in the EV charging and infrastructure market as consumers and businesses awaken to the need to reduce carbon emissions by switching away from IC vehicles.Babak Sardary, CEO, Scoop Solar

 As EV Charging installation and maintenance companies grow, they face challenges typically centered around their ability to scale their initial success and respond to rising demand, while maintaining quality and consistency of service.
 These challenges are not unique and in fact are ones that our team of operation specialists at Scoop has witnessed in the rapidly growing solar and battery storage markets.

-“Whenever you try to scale an operation rapidly, you start to see that the methods that got your organization to a 10-15 projects a month, gradually become less effective and won’t get you to 50 or 100 projects a month.
+“Whenever you try to scale an operation rapidly, you start to see that the methods that got your organization to 10-15 projects a month, gradually become less effective and won’t get you to 50 or 100 projects a month.
 You can feel it in the way the team responds.
-When the right tools and processes are put in place, efficiency goes up, communication clears up and capacity to take on more projects re-appears, it is a sign that you are pushing on the right pedals, standardizing, organizing and automating manual steps, giving you the capacity to grow again.” said Mojgan Givi, CTO and VP Customer Success at Scoop Solar.
+When the right tools and processes are put in place, efficiency goes up, communication clears up and capacity to take on more projects re-appears, it is a sign that you are pushing on the right pedals, standardizing, organizing and automating manual steps, giving you the capacity to grow again.” said Mojgan Givi, CTO and Co-Founder of Scoop Solar.

 Actionable Best Practices

 Ensuring best practices are followed to maintain quality and safety by all personnel whether it’s the fifth year or the fifth day on the job, whether they are internal employees or subcontractors.

 Reduce Time to Repair